Franz Woidich: Eastern Front

-His score of enemy aircraft shot down had increased to 56 by the end of 1943.
-He had claimed four aircraft shot down on both 7 and 13 July 1943.
-Following his 80th aerial victory, Woidich was awarded with the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 11 June 1944.
+On 5 April 1944, I. Gruppe moved to an airfield at Leipzig, present-day Serpneve.
+Here Woidich claimed his 80th aerial victory on 3 June.
+For this, Woidich was awarded with the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 11 June.
+At the time, behind Leutnant Walter Wolfrum, he was the second most successful active fighter pilot of the Gruppe.
 A noteworthy achievement was made on 11 January 1944 when he claimed his 57th to 60th aerial victory.
 He became an "ace-in-a-day" on 17 January 1944 when he shot down his 62nd to 66th enemy aircraft.
 He again claimed four aircraft shot down on 16 April 1944 for victories 72 to 75.
 His most successful month was July 1944 with 29 aircraft shot down.
-In July 1944, Woidich was credited with his 100th aerial victory.
+On 20 July 1944, Woidich was credited with his 100th aerial victory.
 He was the 84th Luftwaffe pilot to achieve the century mark.
 On 10 August, he transferred command of 3.
 Staffel to Leutnant Leonhard Färber.
+The Gruppe had reached Grabowiec in eastern Poland on 27 July and Kraków on 1 August.
+On 12 August they were again relocated and moved to Mzurowa.